sds/overcommit/README.md

 [RSpec](http://rspec.info/), we want to make sure all spec files contain the line `require 'spec_helper'`.

-Inside our repository, we can add the following file to `.git-hooks/pre_commit` in order to automatically check our spec files:
+Inside our repository, we can add the file `.git-hooks/pre_commit/ensure_spec_helper.rb` in order to automatically check our spec files:

 ```ruby
 module Overcommit::Hook::PreCommit